Daphnis et Chloé: Part II

 Voices are heard from off stage, at first very distant.
 A trumpet calls and the voices come nearer.
 There is a dull glimmer.
 The setting is the pirate camp on a very rugged seacoast, with the sea as the background.
 To the right and left is a view of large crags.
 A trireme is seen near the shore and there are cypresses present.
 Pirates are seen running to and fro carrying plunder.
 More and more torches are brought, which illuminate the scene.
 Bryaxis commands that the captive be brought.
 Chloé, her hands tied, is led in by two pirates.
 Bryaxis orders her to dance.
 Chloé performs a dance of supplication.
 She tries to flee, but she is brought back violently.
 Despairing, she resumes her dance.
 Again she tries to escape but is brought back again.
 She abandons herself to despair, thinking of Daphnis.
 Bryaxis tries to carry her off.
 Although she beseeches, the leader carries her off triumphantly.
 Suddenly the atmosphere seems charged with strange elements.
 Various places are lit by invisible hands, and little flames flare up.
 Fantastic beings crawl or leap here and there, and satyrs appear from every side and surround the brigands.
 The earth opens and the fearsome shadow of Pan is outlined on the hills in the background, making a threatening gesture.
-Everyone flees in horror.
+Everyone flees in horror except Chloé, who is given a wreath crown.